Here is some selected coverage.

 KPCC SoCal Public Radio, Air Talk: Nestle Waters North America CEO Tim Brown and I debate the ethics of bottling and selling water in California during the drought.
 After I ask Tim whether Nestle has any plans to curtail bottling operations in California, he delivers his now infamous bombshell quote “Absolutely not.
 In fact, if I could increase it, I would.”
 May 13, 2015.

-BBC, Radio 5 Live, Up All Night with Rod Sharp, interview with Peter Bowes on the
+BBC, Radio 5 Live, Up All Night with Rod Sharp, interview with Peter Bowes on the California drought from Los Angeles, April 8, 2015 (starts at 1:14:51)

 NPR, All Things Considered, Rain Eases California Drought Anxiety, If Not The Actual Drought, December 31, 2014